FREQUENTLY ASKED QUESTIONS

 Q: Do you ship outside the continental US?

 A: Yes, we ship to most countries via USPS Express Mail International or Priority Mail International.
-Please email or call our customer service representatives if you have questions or to request another method of shipping, such as Global Express Guaranteed, UPS Worldship, or UPS Canada Standard.
-For all methods, recipients are responsible for paying Custom Duties and Taxes in the destination country.
+Recipients are responsible for paying Custom Duties and Taxes in the destination country.

 Q: Do you have a retail store we can visit?